-- 3.1 Licensing Authorities are required by the Gambling Act 2005 to publish a statement of the principles that they propose to apply when exercising their functions.
-This statement must be published at least every three years.
-The statement must also be reviewed from "time to time" and any amended parts re-consulted upon.
-The statement must then be re-published.

-- 3.2 The Licensing Authority has consulted widely on this statement before finalising and publishing it.
-It should be noted that unsolicited comments may have been received from other persons but all of these have not been listed.
+- 3.1 The Licensing Authority has consulted widely on this statement before finalising and publishing it.
+This includes a notice on the council's website inviting responses from members of the public.

-- 3.3 The Gambling Act requires that the following parties be consulted by licensing authorities:
+- 3.2 The Gambling Act requires the following parties be consulted by licensing authorities:

 - The Chief Officer of Police for Hampshire;

 - One or more persons who appear to the authority to represent the interests of persons carrying on gambling businesses in the Eastleigh area;

 - One or more persons who appear to the authority to represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Act.

-- 3.4 This policy has been drafted after consultation with the following organisations and individuals.
+- 3.3 This policy has been drafted after consultation with the following organisations and individuals.

-- Association of British Bookmakers

 - Adult Social Care

 - BACTA

+- Betting & Gaming Council

 - Bingo Association

 - British Beer & Pub Association

 - British Holiday & Home Parks Association

 - Business in Sport & Leisure

 - Casino Operators Association of the UK

 - Citizens Advice

 - Community Safety

 - Environmental Health

 - Federation of licensed victuallers

 - Gamblers Anonymous

-- Gambling Aware
+- Gamble Aware

 - Gambling Commission

 - Gamcare

 - Gamestec

 - Hampshire County Council Safeguarding Unit

 - Hampshire Constabulary

 - Hampshire Fire and Rescue Service

 - HM Revenue & Customs

 - Licence holders including all the permit holders

 - Local courts

 - Mencap

-- National Casino Forum

 - Planning and Sustainability

 - Racecourse Association Ltd

-Additionally it was available for the general public through the Consultation web page of Eastleigh Borough Council
+Additionally it was available for the general public through the Consultation web page of Eastleigh Borough Council.

-- 3.5 The full list of comments made and the consideration by the Council can be obtained from the Democratic Services, Civic Offices, Eastleigh House, Upper Market Street, Eastleigh.
-SO50 9YN. - 3.6 The first policy was approved at a meeting of the Full Council on 17th December 2009 and has been subsequently revised and published via the Council's website (www.eastleigh.gov.uk).
-Copies are placed in all the borough's public libraries as well as being available from Democratic Services team at The Civic Offices, Eastleigh House, Upper Market Street, Eastleigh. - 3.7 The Licensing Authority will also consult the above and any other relevant persons as may be appropriate for any subsequent revision of the statement. - 3.8 Any comments as regards this statement should be sent to:
+- 3.4 The full list of comments made and the consideration by the Council can be obtained from the Democratic Services, Civic Offices, Eastleigh House, Upper Market Street, Eastleigh.
+SO50 9YN. - The first policy was approved at a meeting of the Full Council on 17th December 2009 and has been subsequently revised and published via the Council's website (www.eastleigh.gov.uk).
+Copies are placed in all the borough's public libraries as well as being available from Democratic Services team at The Civic Offices, Eastleigh House, Upper Market Street, Eastleigh. - 3.6 The Licensing Authority will also consult the above and any other relevant persons as may be appropriate for any subsequent revision of the statement. - 3.7 Any comments as regards this statement should be sent to:

-The Licensing Team Southampton and Eastleigh Licensing Partnership PO Box 1767 Southampton SO18 9LA
+The Licensing Team

+Southampton and Eastleigh Licensing Partnership

+PO Box 1767

+Southampton

+SO18 9LA

-Tel: 023 8083 3002 Email: licensing.policy@eastleigh.gov.uk
+Tel: 023 8083 3002

+Email: licensing.policy@eastleigh.gov.uk

-3.9 It should be noted that this Statement of Principles will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.
+3.8 It should be noted this Statement of Principles will not override the right of any person to make an application, make representations about an application, or apply for a review of a licence as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.